Sagexd08/StealthScore/README.md

 # Launch with Docker Compose
 docker-compose up -d

-# Open your browser to the live demo
+# Open your browser to test your pitch
 open https://pitchguard-2e687.web.app
 ```